theme-ontology/theming/.github/ISSUE_TEMPLATE/request-a-new-theme.md

 ---
 name: Request a new theme
-about: Propose an idea for a new theme.
+about: Suggest an idea for a new theme.
 title: ''
 labels: ''
 assignees: ''